pawbrat/openWeather/README.md

   - get weather forecast by coordinates
   - make use of local storage/cookies (history, favourites etc)
   - optimize bundle
+  - add charts (temperature, rain etc)

 ## devblog

+###3
+connected to openweather, added some basic data transformations and grouping; moved logic/utility files to core folder as they're obviously not components; weather forecast is now displayed (just temperatures and basic description for now); cleaned up a bit (bye helloworld)

 ###2
 created basic vue app with basic component structure